 Hi!
 I'm Jake, a fledgling quantum physicist from Malta.
 I once ran a private education start-up called LearnD, but I think I'm involved in other start-ups elsewhere in spacetime.
 I am a PhD Student in the QUIT Group at the TU Wien's Atominstitut in Vienna, supervised by the entangled anarchist.
 Broadly, I'm interested in what fundamental truths Quantum Information can tell us about the Universe and the foundations of Physics all the way from gravity to measurement, and how Quantum Computing can be the tool through which these truths are uncovered.
 Before this I was a research Master's student working within the Quantumalta Group at the University of Malta funded by an Endeavour Scholarship part of which I spent as a visiting research student with CATS at UCD and QuSys at Trinity College in Dublin.
 My Curriculum-Vitae is available on request.
-I live at and am part of Wohn Projekt Wien, a project trying to examine how to build sustainable human communities in large cities.
+I used to live at Wohn Projekt Wien, an inspiring project trying to examine how to build sustainable human communities in large cities.
+I currently live at Schwarzspanierhof, footsteps from where Beethoven died and the beautiful Votivkirche.
 I'm trying to get back into running right now.
 If you'd like to, you can read about how I find meaning in being alive, here.
 I also recently wrote a list of things I want to try to do outside of physics as a way to make sure I don't get too consumed by this work I love doing, you can read that here.
 Should you wish to support me you can send me cryptocurrency at 0x3D4FA832f5a9C02709A5d961E537DBB309A1F3ab

 'The eye--it cannot choose but see; We cannot bid the ear be still; Our bodies feel, where'er they be, Against, or with our will.